 Knowledge Organization and Validation

-What It Is NanoLearn is a new tool organizing and validating knowledge in SharePoint, and other external sources.
+What It Is NanoLearn is a new product for organizing and validating knowledge for users of SharePoint content and other external sources.
 It focuses on providing valuable metrics which highlight the impact on organizational performance.

 How it Works The NanoLearn process is easy to master and quick to deploy.
 Users identified as contributors first go to the NanoLearn web part.
 From there, they can create a new Nano Object by searching for content in SharePoint or inserting a URL to utilize content from the internet/intranet.
 Once identified, the contributor then assigns a value (points) to the document/media and determines how they will validate that object once a consumer has viewed the information and understands it’s content.